Our members welcome the publication of the long awaited Gambling Bill

 "Gambling Control Bill 2013"

-Meanwhile customers must place their bets with online or mobile operators, who do not pay betting duty or provide jobs in every community or village in the country
+Meaning shops must close their doors and customers must place their bets with online or mobile operators, who do not pay betting duty or provide jobs in every community or village in the country